Ex-North Korean spy recounts Olympic plot to blow up plane

 A mother of two, she has written memoirs about her experiences, donating some of the proceeds to the victims' families.

-It's clear that reliving that time thirty years ago takes a toll on Kim, she fights back tears a number of times but insists she has survived in order to remind people of what North Korea is capable of -- something she says is particularly important as the Winter Olympics appears to be bringing the two sides together.
+It's clear that reliving that time 30 years ago takes a toll on Kim.
+She fights back tears a number of times but insists she has survived to remind people of what North Korea is capable of -- something she says is particularly important as the Winter Olympics appears to be bringing the two sides together.

 "As a living witness to North Korea's terror, I tell the truth and I am on the front line to prevent this kind of attack.
 Korea is still at war when it comes to ideology and thoughts."